My toddler had been the perfect sleeper… that is, until the dreaded 2 year old sleep regression.

-Making your child’s room feel welcoming and “normal” can ease her fears and anxiety come nighttime.
-And the best way to do that is to do as much of your routine in her room.
-After her bath, get her dressed in the bedroom instead of the bathroom, and read books (maybe those to ease her anxieties) next to her bed.
+Making your child’s room feel welcoming and “normal” can ease his fears and anxiety come nighttime.
+And the best way to do that is to do as much of your routine in his room.
+After bath time, get him dressed in the bedroom instead of the bathroom, and read books (maybe those to ease his anxieties) next to his bed.

-This can make the transition into sleep much easier since she’s already in the room, especially after having spent a few pleasant moments in there with you.
+This can make the transition into sleep easier since he’s already in the room, after having spent a few pleasant moments in there with you.

 5. Give your child a comfort item

 Back when my husband and I were dating, he mentioned he used to have a monkey stuffed animal named Morris that he kept with him at all times.
-In typical cheese-style, I bought him a new monkey stuffed animal as the “new” Morris.
+Of course, I bought him a new monkey stuffed animal as the “new” Morris.

 Now that we have kids, Morris stays in fairly good condition… since we don’t let the kids play with him much.
 That is, unless they have a difficult time falling asleep.

-In fact, when my 2 year was going through a sleep regression and even climbing out of his crib, offering Morris to sleep with—normally out of bounds for them—was enough to keep him in bed all night.
+In fact, when my 2 year old was going through a sleep regression, offering Morris to sleep with was enough to keep him in bed all night.
 Any fears that lurked didn’t stand a chance with Morris by his side.

 Whether a special stuffed animal, a beloved toy, or even your own pillow, give your child a special, comfort item to sleep with for a few nights.
-She’ll recognize the importance of being able to sleep with something out of the ordinary to get her sleeping through through the night.
+He’ll recognize the importance of being able to sleep with something out of the ordinary to get him sleeping through the night.